 This works for couples too.
 Design an evening whereby both use their strengths.
 It’s a great way to strengthen a relationship.

 You can have a pleasant life and a life of engagement at the same time.
-For instance an introvert who is a trader but no social life, could well be happy if they have the ability to stop flow and become totally engrossed in whatever is happening at that point in their time.
+For instance, an introvert who is a trader but no social life, could well be happy if they can stop flow and become totally engrossed in whatever is happening at that point in their time.
 For instance, they go to work and are only concerned with what is happening in that moment.